Technical Practice

 Infrastructure Footprint

-Beyond the migrations themselves, the stack includes application hosting, monitoring, AI-based object detection in the surveillance layer, and a WireGuard site-to-site connection between Spain and Germany.
+Beyond the migrations themselves, the stack includes application hosting, monitoring, AI-based object detection in the surveillance layer, and a WireGuard site-to-site connection across the infrastructure.

 03